Buying real estate in Mexico?

 Sources: 3D Printing of Homes Expands Across the Globe, ICON + New Story + ECHALE Unveil First Homes in 3D-Printed Community, Comparison of Embodied Carbon of 3D-Printed vs. Conventionally Built Houses

-12) Foreign digital nomads will flock to Guadalajara's start-up zones for unbeatable internet and cutting-edge amenities
+10) Digital nomads will prefer apartments in Guadalajara’s start-up areas for good internet and modern amenities

 Guadalajara is now a top choice for digital nomads seeking a blend of modern living and Mexican culture.